aabbtree77/esp32-vpn/README.md

 ## Conclusions

 - ESP32 networking is not there (yet).
-The user space is small and further fractured by, say, C++ vs MicroPython, MQTT vs Wireguard vs WebSocket tech.
+The user space is small and further fractured by, say, the C++ and MicroPython "value systems".
+Networking splits it further: ESP RainMaker vs MQTT broker + VPS + Wireguard or Amazon websockets with all sorts of further variations and tech stacks such as [Wireguard for ESP-IDF](https://github.com/trombik/esp_wireguard).
 The libs are scarce and often unreliable.
 There is also too little RAM.
 It is unlikely that ESP32 will displace embedded Linux any time soon.

 - ESP32 communicating within a LAN over Wi-Fi and MQTT is probably its best niche.
 Cheap, low power devices, immediate "no C/C++ nonsense" MicroPython, mild resilience w.r.t. a lost Wi-Fi.
 This is good for nothing critical, reliable, precise, demanding, unless it would be backed with redundancy.
-The niche is thus a lot tinier than that of ATtiny.
-Remote control of some moving Wi-Fi camera, plant watering, city dustbin level indicator.
+The ESP32 niche is probably tinier than that of ATtiny.
+Remote control of some moving Wi-Fi camera, plant watering, city dustbin level indicators...

 - [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind NAT without any 3rd party service and static IP.
 The connection is likely to be slow.